The ORIGIN Center in Bangkok: Live-in Traditional Thai House

-The ORIGIN Bangkok arts courses are held in our Ladprao program center, a walled complex of traditional wooden Thai houses set amidst leafy grounds.
+The ORIGIN Bangkok arts courses are held in our unique program center in Bangkok, a live-in complex of traditional wooden Thai houses set amidst leafy grounds.
 Classes take place in three different areas:

 Sala dance pavilion

-This classically-designed open-sided wooden pavilion, like those found in palaces and noble homes, is used for Marayaat (Etiquette), and for Dance, and Music.
+This classically-designed open-sided wooden pavilion, like those found in palaces, theater, and noble homes, is used for Marayaat (Etiquette), and for Dance, and Music.

 Ground floor space

-This open-air (roofed) space on the ground floor of the modern building next door (part of the same complex) is convenient for Cooking classes.
+This open-air (roofed) space on the ground floor of the main traditional Thai style house (part of the same complex) is convenient for Cooking classes.

-This room on the ground floor of the traditional Thai houses, is air-conditioned and has a long work table, suitable for Flowers and Lai Thai (Thai Design).
+This space on the ground floor of the traditional Thai houses, is air-ventilated and has a long work table, suitable for Flowers and Lai Thai (Thai Design).

 One Day or Half Day programs